 Augustus' Power and Authority Continues to Grow

-Between this settlement and an additional one 4 years later in 23 BC, Augustus was granted the right to appoint new patricians (something sorely needed after all the civil wars and proscriptions) nominate Senators for magisterial positions (something sparingly used by Augustus, but dominated by later successors) and of course, had complete control of the military.
+Between this settlement and an additional one, four years later in 23 BC, Augustus was granted the right to appoint new patricians (something sorely needed after all the civil wars and proscriptions), nominate Senators for magisterial positions (something sparingly used by Augustus, but dominated by later successors), and of course had complete control of the military.
 In fact, not only did Legionaries swear an oath of loyalty to Augustus, but Legates were his to appoint with no Senatorial interference and he held the personal right to any and all victories claimed.
 No longer were individual commanders allowed the right of a triumph without the agreement of the 'Emperor' as he alone was reserved that honor.
-Additionally, Augustus established his own body guard along the traditional lines of those established for provincial governors.
-Abandoning the concept of lictors, which had previously been an indication of Republican authority, nine cohorts, nearly a full legion, of men were recruited and assigned to both Augustus' personal protection and the protection of peace throughout Italy.
-While troops were not allowed a permanent presence in Italy or Rome (at least under time where the constitution was respected) prior to Augustus he now maintained direct control of this intimidating presence.
+Additionally, Augustus established his own bodyguard along the traditional lines of those established for provincial governors.
+Abandoning the concept of lictors, which had previously been an indication of Republican authority, nine cohorts (nearly a full legion) of men were recruited and assigned to both Augustus' personal protection and the protection of peace throughout Italy.
+While troops were not allowed a permanent presence in Italy or Rome (at least under times when the constitution was respected) prior to Augustus, he now maintained direct control of this intimidating presence.
 In the Senatorial provinces as well, though he technically did not have authority, the word of Augustus was enough to inspire magistrates to abide by his wishes, clearly indicating his supreme authority over the entire Roman world.